PrefectHQ/prefect/docs/tutorials/deployments.md

 - The deployment specification included a "tutorial" tag.
 - The `tutorial_queue` work queue is defined to serve deployments with a "tutorial" tag.
 - The agent is configured to pick up work from `tutorial_queue`, so it will only execute flow runs for deployments with a "tutorial" tag.

+!!! note "Reference work queues by name or ID"
+    You can reference a work queue by either ID or by name when starting an agent to pull work from a queue.
+For example: `prefect agent start 'tutorial_queue'`.

+    Note, however, that you can edit the name of a work queue after creation, which may cause errors for agents referencing a work queue by name.

 ## Run an orchestrated deployment